tmnestor/unified_vision_processor_minimal/presentation_materials/vision_transformers_slides.md

 **Current Challenge**: Manual review of thousands of documents per audit cycle

-**Notes**: This slide shows the actual Australian tax return deductions section with all D1-D10 categories clearly labeled.
-The SSD-WRE pipeline must accurately extract key fields from supporting documents to populate these sections.
+**Notes**: This slide shows the deductions section from a historical paper tax return form to illustrate the D1-D10 structure that remains consistent in modern digital returns.
+The SSD-WRE pipeline must accurately extract key fields from supporting documents regardless of how taxpayers submit their returns today.
 Notice how D1-D6 are specifically work-related expenses, while D7-D10 cover investment and other deductions.
-Errors or missing fields result in manual intervention, delays, and potential compliance issues.
-This visual context shows exactly why accurate information extraction is critical for the substantiation process.
+The substantiation requirements and field extraction challenges remain the same whether taxpayers use paper forms, online lodgment, or tax agents - all require the same supporting documentation.

 ---